karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 OpenTelemetry Metrics works by using the ``MeterProvider`` to create a ``Meter`` and associating it with one or more ``Instruments``, each of which is used to create a series of ``Measurements``.

-The ``MeterProvider`` must be configured to collect metrics using the OpenTelemetry .NET SDK, to setup properly you need to use the ``AddOpenTelemetryMetrics()`` extension method from the ``OpenTelemetry.Extensions.Hosting`` NuGet package.
+The ``MeterProvider`` must be configured to collect metrics using the OpenTelemetry .NET SDK, to set it up properly you need to use the ``AddOpenTelemetryMetrics()`` extension method from the ``OpenTelemetry.Extensions.Hosting`` NuGet package.
 The ``MeterProvider`` will hold all the configuration for metrics like Meter names, readers, etc.

-Here's a quick example of how to use the ``MeterProvider`` on .NET:
+Here's a simple example of how to setup the ``MeterProvider`` on .NET:

 ```csharp
 builder.Services.AddOpenTelemetryMetrics(opts => opts